-First Time Buyers can sometimes rush into buying their first home and forget about factors that may seem obvious, such as education and transport links.
-Whereas people looking at Moving House in Manchester may have learnt from their previous home and realised where to look next.
+First time buyers in Coventry can sometimes rush into buying their first home and forget about factors that may seem obvious, such as education and transport links.
+Whereas people looking at moving house in Coventry may have learnt from their previous home and realised where to look next.

 If you’re on the hunt for the next place to call home, then there are some key factors to consider.
 Here is our list of the top 10 things to help you to decide where to live.

 Depending on what type of lifestyle you want, urban or rural living can be a big difference.
 Do you enjoy the hustle and bustle of the city?
 Or do you prefer strolling along woodland trails?

 There are certainly pros and cons to both lifestyles, but you need to decide which is right for you.